YKhemych/IntelliArts-Test/README.md

 1. Download the GitHub folder.
 2. Launch MongoDB Server.
 3. Open the command line in the downloaded folder.
+4. Write a command: npm install all
-4. You will see a list of commands when you write the command: node commands.js -help
+5. You will see a list of commands when you write the command: node commands.js -help

 List of commands:
 	node commands.js purchase <date> <price> <currency> <productName>        Purchase a product